apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/co-group/description.md

 ### Playground exercise

-In the playground window, you can find examples of CoGroup usage.
-Running this example, you'll see a list of purchase transactions made by users and their locations.
-Can you change it in such a way that Location object is referenced from the Purchase object to represent where the transaction was made and modify grouping in such a way that the final output contains location information for every user purchase as well as all the locations where no purchases were made?
+In the playground window you can find examples of using the `CoGroup`.
+By running this example, you will see user statistics in certain games.
+Can you add your **own class** to have **real-time** time in it and do `CoGroup`?